Skip to main content

 Eligibility

-As a program designed to increase access to higher education for students historically marginalized, we strongly encourage students from traditionally underrepresented backgrounds to apply.
+As a program designed to increase access to higher education for students we strongly encourage students with challenges accessing higher education to apply.
 This includes, but is not limited to:

 How to Apply

-• Apply for admission to Willamette University College of Arts and Sciences via the Common Application and submit all required materials under an Early Action, Early Decision or Regular Decision application plan.
+• Apply for admission to Willamette University College of Arts and Sciences via the Common Application or Coalition on Scoir and submit all required materials under an Early Action, Early Decision or Regular Decision application plan.

-• Submit the A2E Application, including two short answer questions of no more than 300 words:
+• In your Willamette Applicant Status Page, submit the A2E Application, including two short answer questions of no more than 300 words:

 • How would participation in the Access to Excellence program aid in your college search process?